xiix0/scam/README.md

-Q:	What do you call a half-dozen Indians with Asian flu?
+Q:	What do Winnie the Pooh and John the Baptist have in common?
-A:	Six sick Sikhs (sic).
+A:	The same middle name.